• Introduction

 If you use this document or any part of it, please acknowledge the source, thank you!

-Skforecast: time series forecasting with Python and Scikit-learn by Joaquín Amat Rodrigo and Javier Escobar Ortiz, available under Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0 DEED) at https://cienciadedatos.net/documentos/py27-time-series-forecasting-python-scikitlearn.html
+Skforecast: time series forecasting with Python, Machine Learning and Scikit-learn by Joaquín Amat Rodrigo and Javier Escobar Ortiz, available under Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0 DEED) at https://cienciadedatos.net/documentos/py27-time-series-forecasting-python-scikitlearn.html

 How to cite skforecast